Kyparissis/Ithaki_server_serial_communication/README.md

 Then we create a scatter chart, using MS Excel, to analyse our system.
 - Use the two ```image_request_code``` codes to receive images taken by the virtual lab's `VideoCoder` (Hosted at http://ithaki.eng.auth.gr/netlab/video.html) (One code gives an ERROR FREE image, the other one gives an image WITH-ERRORS).
 - Use the ```gps_request_code``` code to receive [NMEA Protocol](http://www.nmea.org/)-( Global Positioning System Fix Data, *$GPGGA* ) GPS points' packets from a pre-saved route, parse those point's packets AND then request an image/screenshot from Google Maps pin-pointing 5 points with distance of at least 4'' between the one to the next one.
-- Use the two ```ack_result_code``` and ```nack_result_code``` codes code to receive ARQ type packets for at least 4 minutes, parse them and then uses an ARQ - Stop and Wait algorithm to check for errors and either re-requests the same packet or requests a new one.
+- Use the two ```ack_result_code``` and ```nack_result_code``` codes to receive ARQ type packets for at least 4 minutes, parse them and then uses an ARQ - Stop and Wait algorithm to check for errors and either re-requests the same packet or requests a new one.
 Then, also, calculate the system's response time.
 Then we create a scatter chart, using MS Excel, to analyse our system.
 Finally we create a histogram, using MS Excel, to find the probability distribution of the number of re-requests per packet, due to errors.